 - Marichi’s pose (marichyasana III) for a gentle spinal twist.
 A standing twist is a helpful variation if sitting on the ground is painful.
 You can do this by placing a chair against the wall, placing one leg on it, and leaning against the wall to twist.
 Deepen the stretch by standing on your tiptoes.
 Even though compression of the sciatic nerve typically happens on one side of the body, remember to do this pose for each side.

 - Downward dog and child’s pose for alignment.

-- Savasana (with a tennis ball) for active rest.
-Tennis balls can be great tools to self-massage, target knots, and release fascia.
-Simply place a tennis ball underneath your buttock and relax into savasana.
-Do this on both sides, or if you have two tennis balls you can do it on both sides simultaneously.
+- Savasana (with a massage ball) for active rest.
+Massage balls can be great tools to self-massage, target knots, and release fascia.
+Simply place a massage ball (or tennis ball) underneath your buttock and relax into savasana.
+Do this on both sides, or if you have two balls you can do it on both sides simultaneously.